Nivalis-Git/CISC.3140_Lab3-1/README.md

 ```
 make
 ```
-The data representation will be generated in <report.txt>
+The data representation will be generated in `report.txt`.

 ## What the report shows
 This is a practice script, that generates a simple data representation from a CSV file.
 The dataset contains a date in each record.